Barefoot in the Park (film): Plot

-Corie, a free-spirited young woman, and Paul Bratter, a conservative, uptight man, are a recently married couple who move into a fifth-floor apartment in Greenwich Village.
+After a torrid week-long honeymoon at the Plaza Hotel, free-spirited Corie Bratter and husband, Paul, a conservative, uptight young attorney, move into a fifth-floor Greenwich Village apartment which has no elevator.
 Corie decorates the small, leaky space, turning it into a picturesque home.
 Among their many eccentric neighbors is the quirky Victor Velasco, who befriends Corie and flirts with her.
 He lives in the building's attic, so he climbs through the Bratters' window to get to his apartment.
 He also helps Corie with her place, showing her how to work the heating and plumbing.

 Corie sets up a dinner date with Paul, Victor, and Corie's mother, Ethel Banks, in a scheme to make her mother fall for Victor.
 Victor takes them all to an Albanian restaurant on Staten Island.
 There, the group drinks, and Corie and Victor dance with a belly dancer, while Paul and Ethel watch in embarrassment.
 Afterward, Corie and Victor return to their building in high spirits as Paul and Ethel drag themselves along in fatigue.
 As Victor escorts Ethel outside, Corie and Paul argue over their different personalities.
 Corie feels that her adventurous spirit is impeded by Paul's cautious attitude, noting that he refused to go barefoot in the park with her one evening.
 His excuse was that it was freezing.
 They eventually go to sleep, Corie in their tiny bedroom and Paul on the couch under a hole in the skylight on a snowy February night.

 The next day, Paul comes down with a fever, but Corie still insists she wants a divorce.
 The two spend an awkward time in their apartment until Corie kicks Paul out.
 She then receives a call from her aunt, who says that Ethel never came home.
 Corie eventually learns that her mother was at Victor's apartment.
 While Victor was escorting her to her home in New Jersey the previous night, Ethel slipped on icy stairs and fell.
 Victor and some neighbors took her back to Victor's apartment, where they spent the night.